Coronavirus: 17 more deaths and 557 further cases in the State

 Dr Gabriel Scally urged the public for St Patrick’s Day: ‘Stick with people you live with and enjoy the outdoors, but not with large groups and not with people you don’t live with.’
 Photograph: Dara Mac Donaill / The Irish Times

-There have been 17 additional deaths related to Covid-19, the Department of Health said on Wednesday.
+A further 17 deaths related to Covid-19 and 557 new confirmed cases of the disease have been reported by the Department of Health.

-Nine of the deaths occurred in March, four in February, and four occurred in January or earlier, according to data collected by the Health Protection Surveillance Centre.
+The National Public Health Emergency Team (Nphet) said that nine of the deaths occurred in March, four in February and four in January or earlier.

-The median age of those who died was 81 years and the age range was 51 – 94 years.

-There has been a total of 4,566 Covid-19 related deaths in the Republic.

 Northern Ireland’s health department reported no Covid-19 deaths in a short daily bulletin issued on Wednesday afternoon.
 It said there were 161 new confirmed cases of coronavirus in the North.